iusztinpaul/energy-forecasting/README.md

 Don't worry if something doesn't make sense to you.
 We will explain everything in detail in the [Medium lessons](#lessons).

-If you are unsure if this course is for you, [here is a high-level presentation](https://pub.towardsai.net/the-full-stack-7-steps-mlops-framework-6599a0c6e295) of all the components you will build during the series.
+If you are unsure if this course is for you, [here is an article presenting a high-level overview](https://pub.towardsai.net/the-full-stack-7-steps-mlops-framework-6599a0c6e295) of all the components you will build during the series.

 <p align="center">
   <img src="images/architecture.png">